-Two of the Properties are subject to land leases.
-To the extent that the properties in which the REIT has or will have an interest are located on leased land, including these Properties, the land leases may be subject to periodic rate resets which may fluctuate and may result in significant rental rate adjustments which could adversely impact the REIT's financial condition and operating results and decrease the amount of cash available for distribution to Unitholders.
-The land leases are also subject to renewal terms and may or may not be renewed by their respective third-party lessors.
+One of the Properties is subject to a land lease.
+To the extent that the properties in which the REIT has or will have an interest are located on leased land, including these Properties, the land lease may be subject to periodic rate resets which may fluctuate and may result in significant rental rate adjustments which could adversely impact the REIT's financial condition and operating results and decrease the amount of cash available for distribution to Unitholders.
+The land lease is also subject to renewal terms and may or may not be renewed by their respective third-party lessors.